nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

+The `NetworkBook` class wraps around the data displayed to the user.
-The sorting feature builds on the existing filter feature present in `Model`. `Model` has a getter method `Model#getFilteredPersonList()` which returns an `ObservableList<Person>`. `Model#getFilteredPersonList()` is called by `LogicManager#getFilteredPersonList()`, which is then called in `MainWindow` to render a filtered list of contacts.
-The implementation of the filter feature in `ModelManager` uses JavaFX's `FilteredList`, an implementation of the `SortedList` interface.
+The sorting feature builds on the filter feature present in `NetworkBook`, which uses JavaFX's `FilteredList`, an implementation of the `ObservableList` interface.

-The new sort feature makes use of JavaFX's `SortedList`, another implementation of the `ObservableList` interface. `SortedList` takes a predicate which it then uses to sort the list.
+The sort feature makes use of JavaFX's `SortedList`, another implementation of the `ObservableList` interface.
+`SortedList` takes a predicate which it then uses to sort the list.

-To implement the sort feature, the method `Model#updateSortedPersonList()` was exposed via the `Model` interface.
-A `SortedList` was then added to the implementation in `ModelManager` as a wrapper of the existing `FilteredList`. `ModelManager`'s implementation of `updateSortedPersonList()` method updates the predicate of the `SortedList`.
-Finally, the implementation of `getFilteredPersonList()` was updated to return the sorted list.
+To implement the sort feature, a new `SortedList` was added to `NetworkBook`, wrapping around the existing `FilteredList`.
+This sorted list is the list that is displayed to the user.

-The sort command updates the predicate of the model's `SortedList` to a `PersonSortComparator`. `PersonSortComparator` extends `Comparator<Person>`, adding in a few extra methods specific to sorting persons:
+The sort command updates the predicate of the `SortedList` to a `PersonSortComparator`.
+`PersonSortComparator` extends `Comparator<Person>`, adding in a few extra methods specific to sorting persons:

 * `parseSortField()` parses a given string into a value of the `SortField` enumeration.
 This value is then used later to determine the predicate implementation.
 * `parseSortOrder()` parses a given string into a value of the `SortOrder` enumeration.
 This value is then used later to determine the predicate implementation.